MarcoMuellner/ghcontext/README.md

 - Incomplete understanding of project structure
 - Inability to see recent changes and updates

-GitCP solves these problems by giving LLMs a direct line to GitHub's latest information, making your AI assistants more accurate, more helpful, and more in sync with your evolving codebase.
+ghcontext solves these problems by giving LLMs a direct line to GitHub's latest information, making your AI assistants more accurate, more helpful, and more in sync with your evolving codebase.

 ## 🛠️ Development